dthatprince/Building-a-Recommendation-System-with-Python-Machine-Learning-and-AI/README.md

 - Model-based Collaborative Filtering Systems with SVD Matrix Factorization
 - Popularity-Based Recommenders

 Each recommendation system is implemented in a separate module and follows a modular structure, making it easy to understand and modify.
-We provide detailed explanations and examples in the code to facilitate comprehension.
+I provide detailed explanations and examples in the code to facilitate comprehension.

 ## Recommendation Systems Implemented